The Iraq Commission

 Hearing eight witnesses: Salam Abdul-Munem (aka "Salam Pax", Baghdad-based Iraqi architect, blogger, translator and journalist); Brendan O'Leary (Lauder Professor of Political Science, University of Pennsylvania); Tim Finch (Refugee Council); George Graham (Advocacy and Policy Officer, International Rescue Committee); and Patrick Seale (British writer, journalist and consultant on Middle East affairs).

-In this live 90-minute programme, presented by Jon Snow, The Iraq Commission will present its recommendations.
-The key question: should Britain's policy change?
+Live show presented by Jon Snow.
+The Iraq Commission presents its recommendations.
+The key question - should Britain's policy change?
 The answers will be compelling.
-Following the programme, the final report will be delivered to the Prime Minister and the leaders of the main political parties.

 The Iraq Commission synopsis